Religious conservatives hopeful new Supreme Court majority will redefine religious liberty precedents

 But this feels like a moment of huge potential for some religious groups and their advocates — religious conservatives in particular — who in recent decades have come to see themselves as endangered.
 Forty-six percent of evangelicals in an AP-NORC poll earlier this year said their religious freedom was under threat, as did 36 percent of Catholics.

-Philadelphia Archbishop Nelson Perez wrote in a Monday op-ed in the Philadelphia Inquirer that the Catholic church in the Fulton case is being told to “leave its faith at the door if it wants to serve those in need.”
+Philadelphia Archbishop Nelson Pérez wrote in a Monday op-ed in the Philadelphia Inquirer that the Catholic church in the Fulton case is being told to “leave its faith at the door if it wants to serve those in need.”

 That sense of threat prevails even though many religious liberty experts across the ideological spectrum agree that the legal place of religion has been getting stronger and more secure in the last decade or so.
 There have been multiple high-profile recent wins at the Supreme Court on cases including those favoring religious business owners (Burwell v.
 Hobby Lobby), religious employers (Our Lady of Guadalupe v.
 Morrissey-Berru), religious displays (American Legion v.
 American Humanist Association) and religious schools (Espinoza v.
 Montana).